 Services are listed with the American Dental Association (ADA) procedure code based on the current dental terminology.
 Federal law requires the use of the ADA code to report dental procedures.
 Procedure codes may be revised from time to time by the ADA.
-Therefore, the Plan may revise this code list as required by law.
-You can obtain an updated ADA code list by contacting the Dental Plan Administrator (DPA) customer service department at (866) 247-2486, 8 a.m. to 8 p.m., 7 days a week (except holidays) from October 1st - March 31st and weekdays from April 1st - September 30th (TTY 711).
+The plan may revise this code list as required by law.
+You can obtain an updated ADA code list by contacting the Dental Plan Administrator (DPA) customer service department toll free at (888) 679-8928 [TTY: 711], Monday through Friday between 5 a.m. and 8 p.m. (excluding holidays).